sgoldenlab/simba/docs/label_behavior.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_4.png" />
 </p>

 **(7)** When you're viewing the video, you may see a frame that you want to view in the main SimBA annotator and view, label, or change labels for that partuclar frame or range of frames.
 To do this.
-First highlight the video and press the `p` button on your keyboard for pause.
+First highlight the video (by clicking on the frame) and press the `p` button on your keyboard for pause.
 Next, click the `Show current video frame` button.
-This will diplay whatever frame is shown in the video player in the main SimBA annotator GUI.
+This will diplay whatever frame is shown in the video player in the main SimBA annotator GUI frame-viewer.

 <p align="center">